jcierocki/datathon-kul-voodoo-boyz/README.md

 ## Problem description

-We were given a graph databse with various data about artists and artworks:
+We were given (by the organisers) a graph databse with various data about artists and artworks:

 - artworks with images
 - artists with basic bio's